icelab/til/content/ruby/string-format.md

 I learnt this while putting together the report emails for Ticketscout.

 Most of the time, regular string interpolation is all that we need when working with strings.
-Though sometimes we want a little more control without sacrificing brevity or readability.
+Though sometimes we want a little more control over the formatting.

 Let's say we have a set of numbers that we want to calculate the average for, then print that average to 1 decimal place.